News and Events

 Mainland Contacts Network

 In July, 2021, a network of Contacts was established for the benefit of all members of the SCHBS.
 These are experienced breeders of Shetland cattle who can assist members with any matters related to the breed or setting up with cattle for the first time.
-Please contact the Secretary for names and contact details.
+Please see under The Society tab on website.

 AGM 2020 and 2021